 - Study ex16_top.v.
 This specifies a system as shown in the following diagram (the part inside the Cyclone V).
-Make sure you understand how this works.

-- Note how the spi2adc.v module is used.
-Explicitly associating the signal names INSIDE the module to OUTSIDE allow connections to be defined independent of the order.
-This is a more verbose but is much safer way in making connects to modules.
+Make sure you understand how this works. - Note how the spi2adc.v module is used.
+Explicitly associating the signal names INSIDE the module (e.g. sysclk) to OUTSIDE (e.g. CLOCK_50) allow connections to be defined independent of the order.
+This is a more verbose but is a much safer way to make connections to modules.

-- spi2adc SPI_ADC (
+spi2adc SPI_ADC (

 .sysclk (CLOCK_50),

 .channel (1'b1),

 .start (tick_10k),

 .data_from_adc (data_in),

 .data_valid (data_valid),

 .sdata_to_adc (ADC_SDI),

 .adc_cs (ADC_CS),

 .adc_sck (ADC_SCK),

 .sdata_from_adc (ADC_SD0));

 - The ADC has two analogue input channels: CH0 and CH1.
 They connected to the potentiometer and to the 3.5mm socket respectively.
-We always use CH1 for ex16.

-- Now examine the module allpass.v.
+We only use CH1 for ex16. - Now examine the module allpass.v.
 The name of this module is "processor" and is different from the name of the Verilog file.
 There is no need to use the same name except that normally it is more convenient to do so.
 However, in this case, we have deliberately used the filename "allpass" to describe its function, while using a more universal name for the module.
 You can choose "allpass.v" as the source of the module "processor" now.
 Later, you can have a different Verilog file to define a different "processor".
 Which version of "processor" you use in your design is specified in Project > Add/Remove File in Project.

 - Make sure that you understand fully what the Verilog file "allpass.v" does.
 It actually does very little.
-It: - 1.
-Corrects the ADC converter data (which uses offset binary with OV represented by a value of ~385), but subtracting the offset from data_out[9:0] to obtain a 2's complement value x[9:0]. - 2.
+It: - Corrects the ADC converter data (which uses offset binary with 0V represented by a value of ~385), but subtracting the offset from data_out[9:0] to obtain a 2's complement value x[9:0]. - 2.
 Connects X to Y, i.e. does nothing and hence "allpass". - 3.
 Converts the Y value from 2's complement to offset binary for the DAC.
 The offset now is at 512 as shown below. - Build your design for testing on the DE1 Board.
-To do this, you should: - 1.
-Open each .v file, and use Processing > Analyze Current File on each of the Verilog file to ensure that there is not syntax error. - 2.
-Use Project > Add/Remove File in Project to include all the .v files you need.
+To do this, you should: - Open each .v file, and use Processing > Analyze Current File on each of the Verilog file to ensure that there is not syntax error. - Use Project > Add/Remove File in Project to include all the .v files you need.
 Here we select allpass.v to supply the "processor" module.
-In the future, you could substitute allpass.v with another file for a different processor. - 3.
-While ex16_top.v is the current file in the editor window, use Project > Set as Toplevel Entity to define top is the top-level module. - Processor "allpass" 512 processing offset correction data_out[9:0] Σ y[9:0] ~385 512 x[9:0] data_in[9:0] Σ data_valid 50MHz 385 - 4.
-Use Project > Start > Analysis and Synthesize ... to check for errors and warnings without compiling everything.
+In the future, you could substitute allpass.v with another file for a different processor. - While ex16_top.v is the current file in the editor window, use Project > Set as Toplevel Entity to define top is the top-level module.

-- 5. Check that Device, Pin and TimeQuest clock period are all assigned correctly. - Compile the whole design and download the bit-stream file "ex16_top.sof" to DE1. - 7.
+- 4. Use Project > Start > Analysis and Synthesize ... to check for errors and warnings without compiling everything. - 5.
+Check that Device, Pin and TimeQuest clock period are all assigned correctly. - Compile the whole design and download the bit-stream file "ex16_top.sof" to DE1. - 7.
 Test that it is working properly.
 You can use the PC to play some music or speech files (downloadable from Experiment webpage), and use an earphone to listen to the DAC output.
 When no signal is sent to the DE1 board, the display should show a hex value of 181 to 188.